brianmueller/cssi-curriculum/_lessons/app-engine/01-gae-launch-app.md

 You should see: Hello, world!

-CONGRATS you just made MVP app in Google AppEngine.
+CONGRATS you just made MVP app in Google App Engine.

 ## What did AppEngine do for you?